This information applies to England and Wales.

 If your benefits change, this may change the amount you contribute for your care.

 Your new care plan may be different.
-If your new plan does not meet your needs, you should appeal.
+If your new plan does not meet your needs, you can appeal.

 It may be helpful to ask for copies of the local authority’s needs and financial assessment policies.